mweidner037/position-strings/README.md

-For efficiency (shorter position strings), within each JavaScript runtime, you should not use more than one `PositionSource` for the same document (list/text string).
+For efficiency (shorter position strings), within each JavaScript runtime, you should not use more than one `PositionSource` for the same document.
 An exception is if multiple logical users share the same runtime;
 we then recommend one `PositionSource` per user.